Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

   action={{
     name: "Adjust Camera Properties",
     category: "camera",
-    description: "Use this to adjust camera properties such as field of view (FOV), near clip, and far clip planes.",
+    description: "Use this to adjust camera properties such as field of view (FOV) for perspective cameras, or zoom level for orthographic cameras, as well as near and far clip planes.",
 parameters:  [
+    {
+      name: "Field Of View / Zoom",
+      description: "For perspective cameras: the field of view angle in degrees.
+For orthographic cameras: the zoom level (higher = closer view, lower = wider view)."
+    },
+    {
+      name: "Near Clip",
+      description: "The closest distance at which the camera will render objects."
+    },
+    {
-  { name: "Field Of View", description: "Field of view angle for the camera, in degrees." }, { name: "Near Clip", description: "The closest distance at which the camera will render objects." }, { name: "Far Clip", description: "The farthest distance at which the camera will render objects." }
+      name: "Far Clip",
+      description: "The farthest distance at which the camera will render objects."
+    }
   ],

     example: "MakeIt3D.AdjustCamera(75,0.1,2000)"
   }}